 11. Describe a time when you had to write a test case without the necessary documents.

 This situation is extremely common.
-The best method for dealing with this issue is to start by collaborating with the business analyst (BA) and the development team.
-Then I would investigate emails which have some information and investigate into older test cases and regression suites.
-If a product feature is particularly new, I would then try to read technical pages online to get an idea of what I’m working with.
+The best method for dealing with this issue is collaborating with the business analyst (BA) and the development team.
+Then I would investigate emails that have some information and investigate into older test cases and regression suites.
+If a product feature is particularly new, I will try to read technical pages online to get an idea of what I’m working with.
 Then, I would connect with the head developer and try to understand the changes that are being made.
 After coming to a more substantial understanding, I would then identify the test condition and send it to the business analyst for review.

 12. At what point in the project do you believe quality assurance activities should start?

 Quality assurance intervention should begin at the very start of the project.
-The earlier a quality assurance engineer involves themselves in the production of a product, the more benefits the product will receive in the way of setting standards and achieving optimum quality in the end result.
+The earlier a quality assurance engineer involves producing a product, the more benefits the product will receive in setting standards and achieving optimum results.
 Not involving quality assurance engineers at the start of a project could lead to time, effort, and cost issues later on down the road in the software’s production and development.

 13. What is verification and validation?

 Validation is where the process of evaluating the end product takes place.
 This is done to determine whether the software meets the company’s needs.
-Quality assurance teams typically perform validation activity by testing the execution of a product on a daily basis.
+Quality assurance teams typically perform validation activity by testing the execution of a product daily.
 This includes systems testing, smoke testing, regression testing, and functional testing.
-Verification is essentially the process of working through the intermediary work products of the development lifecycle to see if everything is going according to plan on time for the product’s release.
+Verification is essentially the process of working through the development lifecycle's intermediary work products to see if everything is going according to plan on time for the product’s release.